michlee1337/portfolio/README.md

-What I want my portfolio to say
+What I want to say

-Landing page
-- a bit wacky
-- but practical and responsible
+- honesty; passion; empathy
-- passionate w respect
+- drive